 For those not familiar with the original Galil line, it was developed in the 1960s and has continued refinement to current times.
 The rifle and has been tuned and tweaked over the years by IWI into what many say is the pinnacle of AK perfection.
 All the features and accuracy of military M16/AR platforms, but with AK reliability and power—indeed the perfect AK.
 Read the full review.

 Based on the time-tested and proven reliability of the CZ-75 pistol, the IWI Jericho 941 FS handgun is sure to offer the shooter years and years of service.
 Using the popular and widely available 9mm Luger chambering, this double-action recoil-operated handgun has a 16-round capacity, slim polymer stocks and a steel frame for low recoil and easy handling.
-In this video, American Rifleman‘s Chris Olsen walks you through the operation and servicing of this terrific pistol.
+Watch this informative walk through of one the hottest pistols on the market.